Newspaper editorials across U.S. rebuke Trump for attacks on press

 Trump has frequently criticized journalists and described news reports that contradict his opinion or policy positions as fake news.

-He lashed out again on Thursday, tweeting “THE FAKE NEWS MEDIA IS THE OPPOSITION PARTY.
-It is very bad for our Great Country....BUT WE ARE WINNING!”
+On Thursday, he said there was nothing he would want more for the United States than true freedom of the press.

+“The fact is that the Press is FREE to write and say anything it wants, but much of what it says is FAKE NEWS, pushing a political agenda or just plain trying to hurt people.
+HONESTY WINS!”
+Trump wrote on Twitter.

-His comments reflect a view held by many conservatives that most newspapers and other news outlets distort, make up or omit facts because of a bias against them.
+The Republican president’s comments reflect a view held by many conservatives that most newspapers and other news outlets distort, make up or omit facts because of a bias against them.

 A representative for the White House could not immediately be reached for comment on the editorials.